Our Board & Officers

-Kevin Kraus has been the Director of Technology and Partner Integration for Yale and August Residential Electronic Lock Business since 2018 and is responsible for defining key product technologies and developing partner integration strategies and tools to support seamless lock integration.
+Kevin Kraus recently joined Fortune Brands Innovations, Inc. as part of the Divestiture of Yale and August North America from ASSA ABLOY.
+Kevin is the V.P.
+Technology Alliances and IoT Business Development for Fortune Brands, prior to the Divestiture, Kevin was V.P.
+Technology Alliances and IoT Business Development for ASSA ABLOY Smart Residential Group.
+Prior to being promoted Kevin was Director of Technology and Partner Integration since 2018 and is responsible for defining key product technologies and developing partner integration strategies and tools to support seamless lock integration.
 Prior to becoming the Director of technology and partner integration, Kevin was Director of product development for Yale Residential Locks.
 Responsible for product strategy, product development, and technology.
 Prior to joining ASSA ABLOY/Yale in 2009; Kevin spent 11 years as director of product management electronic locks for the Schlage Residential Business.
 Prior to Schlage Kevin spent 7 years with Honeywell’s Security Group as product manager for Honeywell Residential Security Products.
 Kevin has extensive experience in the IOT, Residential Security, and Home Automation Business and is regarded as a subject matter expert in residential electronic locks, residential security and home automation systems and residential systems communication technologies.
 Kevin has majors in both Electrical Engineering and Business Administration.
-Kevin is also on the Z-Wave Alliance, Zigbee Alliance, and Thread Board of Directors and Treasure of both the Thread Group and Z-Wave Alliance.
+Kevin is also on the CSA Alliance, Z-Wave Alliance, and Thread Board of Directors.
+Kevin is currently Vice Chair of the CSA Alliance and Treasure of both the Thread Group and Z-Wave Alliance.

 The Kroger Family